Auckland house shot at last night, offenders flee scene

 "There are no injuries to report, and no arrests have been made at this stage," the spokesperson said.

-It follows a spate of drive-by shooting across the city, including a series of shootings in Panmure in recent weeks.
+It follows a spate of drive-by shootings across the city, including in Panmure in recent weeks.

 On August 12, police said they were called to another property in the suburb on Taniwha St around 10.30pm after receiving calls about a firearm been discharged towards it.
 There were no injuries and inquiries into the circumstances of the incident remain ongoing.